madhusriram012/adoberesume/README.md

 # Resume Builder API frontend

-This challenge aims to create a Resume Builder API that uses the Adobe Document Generation API to dynamically create PDF resumes from DOCX based templates.This repository is the frontend part.
+This challenge aims to create a Resume Builder API that uses the Adobe Document Generation API to dynamically create PDF resumes from DOCX based templates.This repository is the frontend part.It is made using **next.js** and **scss** for styling.

 # How to connect frontend to backend